SSL certificate selection

 • Individual Test Certificate (Free): Suitable for cost-sensitive users.
 This certificate is valid for 90 days.
 You can apply for up to 20 certificates each calendar year and must manually renew it upon expiration.

-• Individual Test Certificate (Pro): Ideal for users who want to reduce maintenance.
-This low-cost certificate is valid for one year, reducing the need for frequent renewals.
+• Individual Test Certificate (Pro): Low-cost option for users who want to reduce maintenance overhead.
+The validity period is six months.

 • Important notes: